 There are always new hiring demands and hiring strategies that businesses are needing to keep up with in order to not overwork themselves while still getting the highly qualified candidates that they need to fill positions in their teams.
 This essentially means that a lot of times, hiring and recruiting teams often have to bear the heaviest burdens when it comes to dealing with company changes and shifts in the job markets.
 Because of this, it is essential that your recruiters and hiring professionals are equipped with the best tools so that they can easily cope with these changes without burning themselves out or not being able to get enough new hires.
 One of the most effective tools that they can have today is a software solution that allows them to have an automated interview process.

 There are a number of automated interviewing tools — such as on-demand phone interviews — that businesses of all sizes and industries can use to better optimize and streamline their hiring processes.
 It can be challenging, however, to find the right automated interviewing process tool if you are unsure where to begin, even with the variety of pre-recorded interview examples available online for inspiration.
-In truth, there are many different types of automated interviews and some may work better for your business than others, but, when it comes to helping you offer unbiased, consistent, and easy-to-take automated interviews, a one-way phone interview can be an excellent choice.
+In truth, there are many different types of automated interviews and some may work better for your business than others, but, when it comes to helping you offer unbiased, consistent, and easy-to-take automated interviews, a virtual phone interview can be an excellent choice.

-So, what is a one-way phone interview, and what is a one-way video interview?
-Essentially both of these are self-guided interviews where the candidate answers the pre-recorded interview questions over the phone.
+So, what is a virtual phone interview, and what is a virtual video interview?
+Essentially both of these are virtual interviews where the candidate answers the pre-recorded interview questions over the phone.
 These answers are then recorded and viewed and evaluated later on by the hiring and recruiting teams to determine whether or not the candidate is qualified for the position.
 These interviews are taken asynchronously so more than one candidate can interview at the same time — which helps to greatly speed up your time-to-hire — and they are much easier to review because every single candidate is answering the same interview script.

 One of the most influential trends that the job market is seeing today is a push toward automated hiring and recruitment processes.
 Whether it be automation in talent acquisition or something more specific like automated candidate screening, many businesses are beginning to opt for automated solutions to help them solve their slow time-to-hire and increase the overall efficiency and productivity of their hiring and recruiting teams.
 Automation is a big part of the answer to the question ‘how is recruiting changing” today and there are numerous recruitment automation ideas on the market today that businesses can use to optimize and streamline their recruiting processes and focus their attention on more qualified and better fitting candidates for their positions that need filling.